 “The chains of habit are too weak to be felt until they are too strong to be broken”

-When Nic and I started our 365 days of giving I had decided in my mind, as a mom, that there was not way we would miss a day.
-My mission was not only to give for 365 days but teach my son a good habit through this process.
+When Nic and I started our 365 days of giving to start our daily giving habit, I had decided as a mom there was not way we would miss a day.
+My mission was not only to give for 365 days but teach my son to make giving A daily habit.
 At age 3 Nic had no idea this is what I had intended, he just knew that we were going to start giving daily for a week, which turned into another week, and another week, and another.
 Giving did become a habit, and has remained a habit for our entire family ever since.